 What does the evidence say?

 Unfortunately shoulder dislocations have a high rate of recurrence.
 Hovelius et al. 2008 in a 25-year study found that 72% of 12-22 year old’s, 56% of 23-29 year old’s and 27% of those aged 30 years+ suffered subsequent dislocations after non-operative management.
 Jakobsen et al. 2007 compared conservative management alone versus surgery plus rehab in first time traumatic dislocations.
 At 2 year follow-up, 54% of conservatively managed patients had recurrent instability compared to 3% in the surgery and rehab group.
 However, when deciding on management, Sachs et al. 2007 states that the strongest predictors to recurrent instability need to be considered i.e.; under 25 years of age, participation in contact sports and using arm above chest for occupation.
 Research shows that conservative management is progressively more successful with age whilst Rehabil et al 2017 found that a 6-week rehab program achieved full movement and comparable strength to the unaffected side highlighting the importance of physio in both conservative and surgical management.

-The take home message is that if you have dislocated your shoulder, get it relocated and then get it assessed by a physio.
+The take home message is that if you have dislocated your shoulder and feel shoulder pain, get it relocated and then get it assessed by a physio.
 Physiotherapists can assess the severity of the injury from an early stage, arrange appropriate scans where necessary and help guide you arranging an orthopaedic opinion if it is required.
 Early physiotherapy can either prepare patients for surgery (helping to reduce compensatory movements, and improve muscle activation, strength and prognosis) or provide full rehab via conservative management but this depends on the specific case.

 Do you have shoulder pain or instability that’s impacting your life?